use-inkubator/Ecosystem-Grants/applications/FanChain.md

 FanChain is a platform that enables streamers and influencers to create and issue NFT collections, including generative and membership NFTs.
 Fans can purchase these NFTs on our marketplace and participate in exclusive community events on Discord and Telegram.
 Additionally, FanChain offers a crypto-based donation system for viewers to support their favorite creators.
 - NFT Creation: Streamers and influencers can create and issue NFT collections, including generative and membership NFTs, using ink! smart contracts.
 - Marketplace: Users can buy, sell, and trade NFTs on our platform, fostering a vibrant and active community around content creators and their fans.
 - Community Management: FanChain will offer tools for streamers and influencers to manage their Discord and Telegram communities, ensuring that only NFT holders can access exclusive channels and events.
+(Future plan)
 - Crypto Donations: Viewers can support their favorite creators by donating cryptocurrency, with donation information displayed during live streams.
+(Future plan)
 - Compatibility: FanChain will be compatible with all Wasm-supporting parachains, including prominent networks such as Astar Network, Phala Network, and more.

 Technology Stack: FanChain will be built using ink! for smart contracts for the underlying blockchain, and a combination of React and Node.js for the frontend and backend.